CodeWithAsheville/CityAVL_311_API/README.md

 for us the main things are as follows:
 * Asheville City client_id is 819
 * Asheville City city ID or space_id is 3737
+* you also will need an API key, request one from https://www.publicstuff.com/developers/api

 ###Sample API Calls###
 All return type is set to json for the samples (valid types are xml, json, or jsonp)